bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 Not yet, but I have to admit **I am tempted**.
 I still have an iPhone 13.
 I was considering a pro model and looking for any great app that would "sell" LIDAR to me – but such an app still needs to be created I suppose.
 Maybe I will buy a new one this year, as dynamic island and USB-C (Finally, thanks EU!) makes my pocket shiver.

 In general I think I agree with what [MKBHD](https://www.youtube.com/user/marquesbrownlee) recently said in one of his videos. **New iPhones are like porsche, each generation is an improvement, but not a revolution**.
 Over longer periods of time – you can really appreciate what changed.
 Are two years sufficient?
 I think that's a question that everyone needs to answer themselves.

+## Is it true that you have been programming for half of your life?

+It certainly feels like it. 😀 Honestly, **I think it’s even longer than that**.
+I have a brother who is 9 years older than me.
+He was always interested in IT and was studying Computer Science.
+I followed his steps.
+Every pocket money we had we invested in hardware and we split expenses.
+For example, my brother bought a processor, and I bought RAM.
+Obviously when we were fighting, I was taking my RAM away.
+Sometimes we disassembled the computer a few times a week. 😀

+I think **the first code I wrote was when I was around 11-12 years old**.
+I was playing one of the first MMORPGs back then – Eternal Lands.
+I joined one of the in-game guilds and decided that I would try to create a website for our team.

+The way I learned was by copying other websites' code and deleting some parts to see what would be missing from the page.
+By playing online I already knew a bit of English – so I had this advantage.
+That's how I understood the concept of head, body, etc. I didn't know PHP (oh what a lucky and unaware sunshine I was), so my learning process was limited.

+## I assume you wanted to be a programmer when you grew up?